letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 NB: The ``sudo`` command will ask for your current account password once, (and maybe later again after some time has passed).
 When asked for confirmation, confirm the installation of any needed updates, or add the ``-y`` parameter to the ``upgrade`` command to continue without questions.

-Additionally some tools need to be installed so PlatformIO can be properly installed later, and we can use the Uncrustify plugin in VS-Code to format the code nicely:
+Additionally some tools need to be installed so PIO can be properly installed later, and we can use the Uncrustify plugin in VS-Code to format the code nicely:

 .. highlight::sh